 For instance, several fast-food chains have incorporated viral TikTok recipes into their menus.
 Chipotle introduced a Fajita quesadilla after it gained popularity through TikTok videos, and Starbucks added the “Pink Drink” to its menu following its viral success on the platform.

-These adaptations highlight how TikTok can increase demand and influence the products offered in the food industry.
+These adaptations highlight how TikTok can increase demand and influence the products offered in the fast food industry.

 Furthermore, the rapid spread of food trends on TikTok has led to a surge in demand for specific ingredients.
 The popularity of Nature’s Cereal, for example, contributed to a surge in coconut water sales as consumers sought to recreate the trend at home.